V-Squared/V-Squared.github.io/diy/parts/cpu.md

 ## The problem this article solves

 There are a huge number of CPUs out there.
 Each one varies in performance, size, and cost.
 There are also other elements to take into consideration, such as motherboard socket, integrated GPUs and RAID controllers, the types of applications you plan to use on your computer, and many other factors.
-This article goes through these issues.
+This article helps you sort through these issues.

-## How this Article solves the problem
+## How this article solves the problem

-This Article is part of two community projects, all designed to simplify building DIY PCs
+This article is part of two community projects, both designed to simplify building DIY PCs.

 - **V²Configurator:** GitHub Project.
-The Configurator assists you when configuration your PC
+The Configurator assists you with the configuration of your PC.
 - **This Article Series:** In depth Know How.
-In case you want to tune Ready Made Configurations of the V² Configurator
+In case you want to tune Ready Made Configurations of the V² Configurator.

 ## Is there an easier way

 Yes!
 Learning how to choose components for a DIY computer is time consuming.
 This is why we created a shortcut for you.
 Go to the V²Configurator and open the wizard.
-Pick your field of application,  e.g. photography and then pick the main use and the configurator will custom build a complete computer for you, optimized for your use case and performance class.
+Pick your field of application,  e.g. photography, and then pick the main use.
+The configurator will then custom build a complete computer for you, optimized for your use case and performance class.

 # How this Article works